The Wreck of the Andrea Doria Off Nantucket Island in Massachusetts Became One of the Greatest Coordinated Sea Rescues

-In dense fog on July 25, 1956, around 11 p.m. in the evening, the nearly 700 foot passenger liner Andrea Doria, bound for New York, was rammed broadside by the 528 foot long Swedish steamer Stockholm.
+In dense fog on July 25, 1956, around 11 p.m. in the evening, the nearly 700-foot passenger liner Andrea Doria, bound for New York, was rammed broadside by the 528-foot-long Swedish steamer Stockholm.
 The collision occurred 50 miles south of Nantucket Island, Massachusetts.
 In one of the greatest coordinated rescue efforts between vessels and rescue services, all but 46 of the nearly 1,700 people on board were saved.

 Johan-Ernst Carstens, the Stockholm’s third mate who was commanding the bridge, turned his ship to the right of the Doria from information he received from an incorrect radar reading, believing the Doria to be 14 miles away instead of its actual location only 4 miles away.
 He failed to signal the maneuver with his ship’s whistle, putting the two vessels on a collision course.

-On board the Stockholm, a sailor discovered a 14-year-old girl named Linda Morgan entangled in the wreckage near the bow.
+On board, the Stockholm, a sailor discovered a 14-year-old girl named Linda Morgan entangled in the wreckage near the bow.
 He could not find her name on the Stockholm’s passenger list and was surprised when she told him she was a passenger on the Andrea Doria.
 She had been literally thrown from her bed on the Andrea Doria onto the Stockholm during the collision.
-She was known afterwards as the “miracle child,” although her half-sister and stepfather died from injuries suffered on the Andrea Doria.
+She was known afterward as the “miracle child,” although her half-sister and stepfather died from injuries suffered on the Andrea Doria.

-As the night wore on, rescue ships and the Coast Guard were arriving to take the passengers to safety.
+As the night wore on, rescue ships and the Coast Guard arrived to take the passengers to safety.
 Some passengers panicked and jumped overboard, to be later picked up in the lifeboats, while many slid down ropes and makeshift steps to the security of their rescuers.
 Many families became separated from each other in the chaos.
-By 6:00 a.m., all the survivors had been placed onto the various rescue ships that came to help and were heading to the shore.
+By 6:00 a.m., all the survivors had been placed onto the rescue ships that came to help and were heading to the shore.

 The Doria’s remaining crew began to abandon the ship, along with Captain Calamai by 9 a.m.
-The great liner began to sink at 9:45 a.m., and by 10:09 that morning, news crews witnessed the Andrea Doria fully disappearing from site.
+The great liner began to sink at 9:45 a.m., and by 10:09 that morning, news crews witnessed the Andrea Doria fully disappearing from the site.
 It sank eleven hours after the collision with the Stockholm.
 With such a dramatic rescue effort, all but 46 (45 were killed instantly on impact) of the nearly 1,700 people on board were saved.

 About the Coast Guard Artist Harry Ahysen